 Executives, managers and professionals make up 73.9% of the workforce in the Castro neighborhood which, according to NeighborhoodScout's exclusive analysis, is a higher proportion of such high-level people than is found in 97.3% of the neighborhoods in America.
 For this reason, this neighborhood really stands out as unique.

-American households most often have a car, and regularly they have two or three.
-But households in the Castro neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Castro neighborhood have a highly unusual car ownership.
 20.1% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.3% of U.S. neighborhoods.

 Did you know that the Castro neighborhood has more Hungarian and Swiss ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.1% of this neighborhood's residents have Hungarian ancestry and 1.8% have Swiss ancestry.